mimran1980/rusteron_gsr/docs/aws-eks-dpdk-ena-runbook.md

 | `RUSTERON_ACCEPTANCE_STRESS_FRAC` | 0.7 | stress-load fraction |

 The script picks the first two `rusteron-dpdk/ena=true` nodes, so the cell must have at least two ready nodes.
+It verifies both nodes are in the same cluster placement group (warn if absent, fail if they differ) and records each node's placement group and chrony state in `env-metadata.json`, alongside the existing per-node fields (instance type, AZ, kernel, DPDK/ENA versions).

 ## 3. Rollout (§13.1)